-- A. Any number of people related by blood, marriage, adoption, guardianship or other duly-authorized custodial relationship resulting in one of the following relationships: husband, wife, brother, sister, parent, child, grandparent, great-grandparent, grandchild, great-grandchild, uncle, aunt, nephew, niece, sister-in-law, brother-in-law, father-in-law, mother-in-law or first cousin; - B. Three unrelated people; - C. Two unrelated people and any children related to either of them; - D. Not more than eight people who are residents of a group home meeting the requirements of §218-54; or - E. Not more than eight people who are granted a special exception as a single nonprofit housekeeping unit (a functional family) pursuant to §218-55.
+- A. Any number of people related by blood, marriage, adoption, guardianship, or other duly-authorized custodial relationship resulting in one of the following relationships: husband, wife, brother, sister, parent, child, grandparent, great-grandparent, grandchild, great-grandchild, uncle, aunt, nephew, niece, sister-in-law, brother-in-law, father-in-law, mother-in-law or first cousin; - B. Five unrelated people; - C. Two unrelated people and any children related to either of them; - D. Not more than the number of residents of a group home meeting the requirements of §500-54; or